 Today, Tammy shares her story of her vegan life and how it is rooted to something she witnessed in her childhood.
 An amazing friend for the past 20 years, she’s more recently become a great role model to me for veganism by doing absolutely nothing to convince me but living a life without consuming animals in any way.
 In fact, she never really announced it.
-I remember that she once mentioned in a text message that she was ‘trying to eat a lot more vegetarian lately,’ and it was just by chance that when catching up over dinner in Toronto a couple of years later she alluded to going vegan as we were perusing the menu – at a regular restaurant that she chose in order to accommodate me, an omnivore.
+I remember that she once mentioned in a text message that she had been ‘trying to eat a lot more vegetarian lately,’ and it was just by chance that when catching up over dinner in Toronto a couple of years later she alluded to going vegan as we were perusing the menu – at a regular restaurant that she chose in order to accommodate me, an omnivore (at the time).
 I’d had no idea that she had made the great leap from eating more veg to becoming a committed vegan.
 In Tammy’s typically understated way, it was with quiet passion that she changed her life.
 And now she is giving others something to think about by sharing her own thoughts and experiences here.

 This is Tammy’s story: